RaviKMalhotra/GCP/GCP Certifications/Foundational_Level-Digital Cloud Leader/GCP IAM/Overview of GCP IAM Services.md

   - And there's a limit to the number of custom roles that you can have in your project and in your organization.

 ## When to use Custom Roles
-In most situations, you should be able to use predefined roles instead of custom roles.
-Predefined roles are maintained by Google, and are updated automatically when new permissions, features, or services are added to Google Cloud.
-In contrast, custom roles are not maintained by Google; when Google Cloud adds new permissions, features, or services, your custom roles will not be updated automatically.
+- In most situations, you should be able to use predefined roles instead of custom roles.
+- Predefined roles are maintained by Google, and are updated automatically when new permissions, features, or services are added to Google Cloud.
+- In contrast, custom roles are not maintained by Google; when Google Cloud adds new permissions, features, or services, your custom roles will not be updated automatically.

-However, you might want to create a custom role in the following situations:
+- However, you might want to create a custom role in the following situations:

-A principal needs a permission, but each predefined role that includes that permission also includes permissions that the principal doesn't need and shouldn't have.
+    - A principal needs a permission, but each predefined role that includes that permission also includes permissions that the principal doesn't need and shouldn't have.
+    - You use role recommendations to replace overly permissive role grants with more appropriate role grants.
+In some cases, you        might receive a recommendation to create a custom role.
+    -
 ## Reader Role (roles/reader)

 ## Writer Role (roles/writer)